Linear Model and Extensions: Equivalent definitions of the multiple correlation coefficient

 I start with the standard definition of $R^{2}$ between $Y$ and $X$.
-Slightly different from other chapters, $X$ excludes the column of $1$'s, so now $X$ is an $n\times (p-1)$ matrix.
+Slightly different from other chapters, $X$ in this chapter excludes the column of $1$'s, so now $X$ is an $n\times (p-1)$ matrix.
 Based on the OLS of $Y$ on $(1_n, X)$, we define